sadiqshifa/RMAS/README.md

 ## Honesty about what this is

-Every document in this project carries a **Demonstration Scope Notice** that specifies exactly what gaps exist between the showcase and a production deployment.
-A separate gap register consolidates all gaps across layers, categorizes them by type and priority, and sequences them into a phased production readiness roadmap.
+Every document in this project carries a **Demonstration Scope Notice** specifying exactly what gaps exist between the showcase and a production deployment.
+A gap register consolidates all gaps across layers — 19 P1 blocking gaps, 15 P2 required gaps — categorized by type, priority, and sequenced into a phased production readiness roadmap.

 This matters for two reasons.
-First, it's accurate — the demonstration agent uses a mocked DMDC API, is stateless, and handles one trigger context at a time.
-A production deployment would need real API integration, state management, multi-context concurrent operation, and integration with loan servicing systems.
-Second, being specific about the gaps is itself a demonstration of judgment — it shows the difference between understanding a methodology and understanding what it would take to operationalize one.
+First, it's accurate — the agents use a mocked DMDC API, are stateless, and handle one trigger context at a time.
+Second, being specific about the gaps is itself a demonstration of judgment.
+It shows the difference between understanding a methodology and understanding what it would take to operationalize one.

 [→ Gap Register](docs/scra-demo-to-production-gap-register.md)